Israel cuts diplomatic presence in Turkey amid protests

 "Westerners may say I am stirring up tensions, but I have the mission of winning the consent of people and God."

-Psaki said Erdogan's remarks were "certainly not helpful" when it came to efforts the United States has been making to encourage a rapprochement between Turkey and Israel.
+"These protests will go on until all Israeli embassies are closed.
+I will attend all protests if I have to.
+I can't even begin to express my anger at the massacre in Gaza," one woman, who was pushing her baby in a pram, told Reuters.

+There were also smaller demonstrations in Ankara and the eastern city of Diyabakir, but no repeat of earlier violence.

-Turkey was once Israel's closest regional ally.
+NATO member Turkey was once Israel's closest ally in the region.
 But Erdogan has been a strident critic of its treatment of the Palestinians, and has issued a series of broadsides against the Jewish state since the Gaza hostilities erupted.

+Anti-Israeli sentiment runs high in Turkey, particularly among Erdogan's largely conservative Sunni Muslim voter base, who he hopes will hand him victory in Turkey's first direct presidential election next month.

+While bilateral trade remains largely unaffected, Israel's diplomatic presence in Turkey had already been downgraded.

 Relations reached a nadir in 2010, when Israeli commandos stormed the Turkish ship Mavi Marmara sailing as part of a flotilla challenging the Jewish state's naval blockade of Gaza.
 Ten people were killed.

-Efforts to mend fences picked up after Netanyahu last year apologised for the raid and pledged to pay compensation, but progress later stalled.
+Efforts to mend fences picked up after Netanyahu last year apologised for the raid and pledged to pay compensation as part of a U.S.-brokered rapprochement.
+But progress later stalled.

-While bilateral trade remains largely unaffected, Israel's diplomatic presence in Turkey had already been downgraded.

-The Israeli Foreign Ministry issued a statement saying Israel "strongly protests the blatant breach of diplomatic regulations ... which were grossly violated by the Turkish authorities and security services during the demonstrations".

-There were also smaller demonstrations in Ankara and the eastern city of Diyabakir, but no repeat of earlier violence.
-Anti-Israeli sentiment runs high in Turkey, particularly among Erdogan's largely conservative Sunni Muslim voter base, who he hopes will hand him victory in Turkey's first direct presidential election next month.
-"These protests will go on until all Israeli embassies are closed, one woman protester, who was pushing her baby in a pram, told Reuters.
-I will attend all protests if I have to.
-I can't even begin to express my anger at the massacre in Gaza."

-(Additional reporting by Gulsen Solaker in Ankara, Ece Toksabay in Istanbul and David Brunnstrom in Washington; Writing by Jonny Hogg; Editing by Nick Tattersall, Ralph Boulton, Kevin Liffey and Ken Wills)
+(Additional reporting by Gulsen Solaker in Ankara and Ece Toksabay in Istanbul; Writing by Jonny Hogg; Editing by Nick Tattersall, Ralph Boulton and Kevin Liffey)